2mol/loser-hack/README.md

 ## features

 Shape the Furure, today! _More synergies!_ Less corporate! **Low effort**!
-More exclamation marks than competing events, proving increased enthusiasm!
+More 💯 emojis and exclamation marks than competing events, proving increased 🔥enthusiasm🔥!

 We have